How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

-Building a smoker is no rocket science!
+Building a smoker is not rocket science!
 Get your hands on a metal barrel that’s free from hazardous substances.
 Whip out a drill, punch out vent holes, then toss in a charcoal basket down below, ensuring it fits in snugly.
 Next, plop a cooking grate right on top of the basket and drill a thermometer through the lid to keep tabs on the cooking temperature.

-As a die-hard fan of lip-smackin’ smoked treats, I ventured on a quest to uncover the secrets of building my own backyard smoker.
+As a die-hard fan of lip-smackin’ smoked treats, I ventured on a quest to build my own backyard smoker.
 I’ll tell you this.
 You haven’t truly arrived as a pitmaster until you can proudly claim you built your very own “BBQ pit.”
-So grab your tools, roll up those sleeves, and dive headfirst into the wonderful world of smoker construction.
+I converted a steel drum into what’s known as an “ugly drum smoker.”.

 how to build a smoker